Directional Convexity of Combinations of Harmonic Half-Plane and Strip Mappings: Introduction

-Let $f_k=h_k+\overline{g_k}$ $(k=1,2)$ be two harmonic mappings defined on $\mathbb{D}$.
-Their convex combination $f$ is defined as Generally, the convex combination of two convex harmonic mappings need not be convex harmonic, and indeed it need not be univalent.
-However, using the Clunie and Sheil-Small's\cite{cluine}method of ``\textit{shear construction}", several authors \cite{dorff,kumar,sun,wang,shi} have studied the univalency and convexity in a particular direction of the convex combination defined by \eqref{p5eq1} of functions belonging to some sub-classes of harmonic mappings.
-See \cite{subzar,dnowak,ponnu,boyd,nowak} and the references therein for the other related work on the directional convexity of harmonic mappings and some of their combinations.
-In particular, Dorff and Rolf\cite{dorff} proved that the convex combination of two locally univalent and sense-preserving harmonic mappings convex in the imaginary direction with the same dilatations is univalent and convex in the imaginary direction.
-Also, Wang \textit{et} \textit{al}.\cite{wang} proved that the convex combination $f$ of the mappings $f_1$ and $f_2$ given by \eqref{p5eq1} is univalent and convex in the real direction, if
+Dorff and Rolf \cite{dorff} proved that the convex combination of two locally univalent sense-preserving harmonic mappings is univalent and convex in the imaginary direction if they are convex in the imaginary direction and have the same dilatations.
+Wang \textit{et al}.\ \cite{wang} proved that the mapping $\mathpzc{f}$ given by \eqref{p5eq1} is univalent and convex in the real direction if